-Camp Indy is a ministry of Horizon Christian Fellowship, part of the Calvary Chapel Association nondenominational family of churches.
+Camp Indy is a ministry of Horizon Indy, part of the Calvary Chapel Association nondenominational family of churches.
 Below is our statement of faith.

 Like more detail?